 In a perfect world, you and I will only be using one card to take care of all our banking needs.
 In reality, that’s just not the case.
-Let me break down the different plastic cards banks issue, what use each is designed for and what card is appropriate to your purpose.
+There are so many varieties of plastic cards available in the market in the Philippines, and it is quite confusing to know which one is suited for what purpose.
+This article is going to summarize these bank products, what use each is designed for and what card is appropriate to your purpose.

 A debit card is like cash.
 You can use it to pay for purchases in stores that have electronic payment system (EPS).
 You can use it to withdraw cash from an automated teller machine (ATM) that you can then use for payment.
 It is tied up with a savings account.